tsilva/curriculum-vitae/README.md

 - **Role:** Senior iOS Developer (Full-time)
 - **Location:** Austin, Texas · Remote

-As an iOS developer for Rocksauce Studios, I worked on more than a dozen different projects for different clients.
+As an iOS developer for Rocksauce Studios, I worked on more than a dozen projects for different clients.

 ## [Toptal](https://www.toptal.com/)